enumag/enumag.cz/source/_posts/2016-11-02-symfony-validator-conditional-constraints.md

 - Client can be a person or a company.
 In a form you need to either fill the comany name or both firstname and lastname.

-The use case is a bit articifial and you would probably solve this particular situation otherwise.
-Conditional validators are often needed in more complex use cses that I don't want to go into here for simplicity.
+The use case is a bit articifial and you might solve this particular situation otherwise.
+Conditional validators are often needed in more complex use cases that I don't want to go into here for simplicity.

 ```language-php
 use Symfony\Component\Validator\Constraints as Assert;